 5. Do I need to pay Capital Gains Tax (CGT)?

-If you gift your property, you won’t need to pay CGT as long as the house was your main residence for the whole time you owned it.
+If you gift your property to your son or daughter, you won’t need to pay CGT as long as the house was your main residence for the whole time you owned it.
 However, if you are gifting or transferring a second home, you will be liable to pay CGT if the property is worth more than when you bought it, and that increase is above the CGT threshold (£6,000 for tax year 2023/24).

 Basic-rate taxpayers pay CGT at a rate of 18% for gains on rental property, and higher-rate taxpayers pay 28%.
 Depending on the value of your estate when you die, paying CGT now could still be cheaper than the potential inheritance tax bill, provided you live for another seven years to escape inheritance tax on it altogether.